ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_introduction.md

 Relationships and available actions for a resource are represented with links.
 All resources have a `_links` attribute.
 At a minimum, all resources will have a `self` link which indicates the URL of the resource itself.

 Some links, such as `funding-sources`, give you a URL which you can follow to access related resources.
-For example, the customer resource has a `funding-sources` link which, when followed, will list the customer's available funding sources.
+For example, the Account resource has a `funding-sources` link which, when followed, will list the Account's available funding sources.

 Responses which contain a collection of resources have pagination links, `first`, `next`, `last`, and `prev`.